adrienverge/PhotoCollage/README.md

 After install a launcher for PhotoCollage will appear in your desktop menu.

-If it doesn't, just run:
+If it doesn't, just run the command:
 ```
-./photocollage
+photocollage
 ```